-Figure 12: SLSTR-B NEDT trend for the thermal channels in Cycle 055.
+Figure 12: SLSTR-B NEDT trend for the thermal channels in Cycle 056.
 Blue points were calculated from the cold blackbody signal and red points from the hot blackbody.
 The square symbols show results calculated from the nadir view and crosses show results from the oblique view.
 Results are plotted for all detectors and integrators, which is why there are several different levels within the same colour points (particularly for S8 and F2) Figure 13: Variation of the radiometric gain derived from the VISCAL signals for SLSTR-A VIS channels for the last year of operations (nadir view).
 Different colours represent different detectors.
 The vertical dashed lines indicate the start and end of each cycle Figure 14: Variation of the radiometric gain derived from the VISCAL signals for SLSTR-A SWIR channels for the last year of operations (nadir view).
 Different colours represent different detectors.
 The vertical dashed lines indicate the start and end of each cycle Figure 15: Variation of the radiometric gain derived from the VISCAL signals for SLSTR-B VIS channels for the past year (nadir view).
 Different colours represent different detectors.
 The vertical dashed lines indicate the start and end of each cycle Figure 16: Variation of the radiometric gain derived from the VISCAL signals for SLSTR-B SWIR channels for the past year (nadir view).
 Different colours represent different detectors.
-The vertical dashed lines indicate the start and end of each cycle Figure 17: SLSTR-A daily offset results in km from the GeoCal Tool analysis for Nadir along- and across-track (top two plots) and Oblique along- and across-track (bottom two plots) for Cycle 074.
-The error bars show the standard deviation Figure 18: SLSTR-B daily offset results in km from the GeoCal Tool analysis for Nadir along- and across-track (top two plots) and Oblique along- and across-track (bottom two plots) for Cycle 055.
-The error bars show the standard deviation Figure 19: Ratio of SLSTR-A and OLCI-A radiances (red) and SLSTR-B and OLCI-B radiances (blue) for the visible channels in Nadir view using combined results for all desert sites Figure 20: Ratio of SLSTR-A (red) and SLSTR-B (blue) with AATST radiances in Nadir view using combined results for all desert sites 25 Figure 21: Ratio of SLSTR-A (red) and SLSTR-B (blue) with MODIS radiances in Nadir view using combined results for all desert sites 26 Figure 22: Daytime combined SLSTR-A and SLSTR-B Level-1 image for visible channels on 30 th July 2021.
-Figure 23: Amount of fire pixels detected only by one sensor (top) and by both sensors (bottom), per dataset.
-The percentages on top of each bar represent the proportion of pixels for that bar with respect to the total amount of fire pixel per dataset.------------------------------------ Figure 24: Distribution of the FRP for fire clusters detected by both sensors.
-The lines represent kernel density estimates (KDE) computed over the barplot 44 Figure 25: Scatterplot between the FRP of fire clusters detected by both sensors.
-SLSTR values are reported on the x-axis, whereas MODIS ones are on the y-axis.
-The regression line (with a shaded 0.05 confidence interval) is obtained with a robust linear method (RLM), which is less affected by outliers.
-The scatterpoints are color-coded according to their cluster number, so that they can be traced back to the original datasets 44
+The vertical dashed lines indicate the start and end of each cycle Figure 17: SLSTR-A daily offset results in km from the GeoCal Tool analysis for Nadir along- and across-track (top two plots) and Oblique along- and across-track (bottom two plots) for Cycle 075.
+The error bars show the standard deviation Figure 18: SLSTR-B daily offset results in km from the GeoCal Tool analysis for Nadir along- and across-track (top two plots) and Oblique along- and across-track (bottom two plots) for Cycle 056.
+The error bars show the standard deviation Figure 19: Ratio of SLSTR-A and OLCI-A radiances (red) and SLSTR-B and OLCI-B radiances (blue) for the visible channels in Nadir view using combined results for all desert sites 24 Figure 20: Ratio of SLSTR-A (red) and SLSTR-B (blue) with AATST radiances in Nadir view using combined results for all desert sites 25 Figure 21: Ratio of SLSTR-A (red) and SLSTR-B (blue) with MODIS radiances in Nadir view using combined results for all desert sites 26 Figure 22: Daytime combined SLSTR-A and SLSTR-B Level-1 image for visible channels on 23 rd August 2021.
+Figure 23: Areas of high fire activity selected for the inter-comparison.
+The basemap shows night-time fires detected by SLSTR (top) and MODIS (bottom) for the months of June, July, and August 2021 43 Figure 24: Amount of fire pixels detected only by one sensor (A and C) and by both sensors (B and D), per dataset.
+The percentages on top of each bar represent the proportion of pixels for that bar with respect to the total amount of fire pixel per dataset 45 Figure 25: Distribution of the FRP for fire clusters detected by both sensors.
+The lines represent kernel density estimates (KDE) computed over the barplot 46